openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

   * `type`: REQUIRED.
 Array as defined in (#server-metadata-ldp-vc).
 The Credential issued by the Credential Issuer MUST contain at least the values listed in this claim.
   * `credentialSubject`: OPTIONAL.
 Object as defined in (#authorization-ldp-vc).

-The following is a non-normative example of a Credential Request with Credential format `ldp_vc`:
+The following is a non-normative example of a Credential Request with Credential format `ldp_vc` with the key proof type `jwt`:

 <{{examples/credential_request_ldp_vc.json}}

-The following is a non-normative example of a Credential request with the key proof type `ldp_vp`:
+The following is a non-normative example of a Credential Request with Credential format `ldp_vc` with the key proof type `ldp_vp`:

 <{{examples/credential_request_ldp_vc_vp.json}}